 The study does show that many of the wells drilled in the Barnett have been poor performers.
-And while the gas-bearing rock covers 8,000 square miles in and around Fort Worth, Texas, the study suggests it can be economically developed in an area only half that size.
+And while the gas-bearing rock covers nearly 21,000 square kilometers in and around Fort Worth, Texas, the study suggests it can be economically developed in an area only half that size.
 Some of the energy companies that spent enormous sums to lease thousands of acres in far-flung parts of the Barnett may be sitting on acreage of little value.